developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 <br>

 SimulScan Capture Rules:
-* **Text captured through SimulScan** is concatenated into a single string, and processing is performed on that single string.
+* **Text captured through SimulScan** is concatenated into a single string, and processing is performed on that string.
 * **If the Barcode Input Plug-in is enabled** in a Profile, enabling SimulScan in that Profile will cause the Barcode Input Plug-in to be disabled.

 **Device Selection -** permits selection between the device camera or the default scanning device set by the system.